COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

     .getOrCreate()
 ```

-**Do you see a problem with the number of cores in the configuration for these two files?** Although the number of nodes requested through spark-submit and the SparkSession.builder are the same, that number does not match the number of cores requested to Stanage in the .sh file.
-Actually, spark-submit is requesting a higher number of nodes to the ones that could potentially be assigned by Stanage.
+**Do you see a problem with the number of worker threads in the configuration for these two files?** Although the number of worker threads requested through spark-submit and the SparkSession.builder are the same, that number does not match the number of cores requested to Stanage in the .sh file.
+Actually, spark-submit is requesting a higher number of worker threads than the ones that could potentially be assigned by Stanage.

 #### To change more configurations